claustres/mether/README.md

 In Physics, a quark is an elementary particle and a fundamental constituent of matter.
 In Mether, a quark is an elementary chunk of data and a fundamental constituent of information.
 Like in Physics, there are different types of quarks known as flavors.
 Flavors are non-hierarchical metadata assigned to a piece of information, like tags or labels, and allows a quark to be described and found again by searching.
 Quark content addressing is based on cryptographic-hashes allowing integrity checking and providing wide, secure, trustless exchanges of data.

+In Physics, a hadron is a composite particle made of quarks held together.
+In Mether, quarks can similarly be grouped in hadron and manipulated as a batch.

 In Mether, atoms are the smallest constituent unit of application functions that can reliably be moved from one computing environment to another, a.k.a. containers.

 In Physics, a molecule consists of a stable system composed of two or more atoms exhibing specific properties.
 In Mether, molecules adds a higher level of abstraction to atoms, which are containerized components.
 A molecule consists of one or more co-located atoms and can be typically seen as a microservice.

 In Physics, atoms interact, form molecules, and manifest further properties through interactions and force carriers or messenger particles of underlying fields.
 In Mether, application components interact through a serverless messaging system supported by a field of computers.
+In Physics, different exchange forces do exist e.g. the color force for quarks, the strong force for hadrons, the electromagnetic force for atoms and molecules.
+In Mether different built-in message topics do exist for exchanges between each type of constituent.

 ## Candidate underlying technologies